MTL Busking Handbook

 Keep your eye out for stations near public markets during the weekend (like Lionel-Groulx and Jean-Talon).
 You will usually encounter a mid-day rush (often between 11:00 and 14:00) and the crowd’s characteristics vary.
 We suggest tailoring your music to a diverse crowd as you may find they are largely made up of old, young, small groups, families, etc. If you are playing around an older audience, it may be courteous to play softer music.

 Keep your ear out for upcoming events as this greatly affects traffic in the area.
 Events held at Parc Jean-Drapeau will lead to a heavy influx of people at Berri-UQAM station.
 Busking may be most effective when such events are music-related (like Heavy MONTRÉAL, Île Soniq or Osheaga), especially if you tailor your music and performance to the likes of local commuters.
-Please note that busking at Berri-UQAM station requires attending a nightly draw the night before.
-For more information, see Part 2 (Rules and Regulations).
+For more information, see Part 2: Rules and Regulations.